-Welcome to the KU Weight Management Programs
+The KU Weight Management Programs

-WCRP started at the University of Nebraska-Kearney three decades ago and transferred to the University of Kansas in 1997.WCRP investigates different dietary, behavior, and exercise-based strategies and their effects on long-term weight management.
+The Weight Control Research Program (WCRP) started at the University of Nebraska – Kearny 30 years ago and transferred to the University of Kansas in 1997.
+The WCRP researches dietary, behavior, and exercise-based strategies and their effects on long term weight management.

 In 2003 the clinical weight management program was created.
 This is a for fee service to serve individuals who do not qualify to participate in intensive research studies and is known as the KU Weight Management Program.
 This program offers a structured approach to weight loss that is supported by medical monitoring, structured diet plans, weekly accountability and behavior change classes.